Moist Coffee Loaf Cake! This is an absolutely delicious soft, moist cake, easy to make and goes perfect with a lovely cup of coffee too!

 4. Slowly add the beaten eggs to the mixer, on a low-speed setting, a bit at a time.
 If the mixture starts to curdle or split, add a spoonful of your sieved flour, keep on adding the eggs, and a bit of flour if necessary until all the eggs are added.

-5. Add half the milk with half of the flour, keeping the mixer on a slow speed.
-Once combined, add the coffee mixture, the rest of the milk and flour.
+5. Keeping the mixer on a slow speed, add the coffee mixture, milk and the rest of the flour.

 6 Transfer the cake mixture to the greased and lined loaf tin.
-Place in the oven for 50-55 minutes, check to see if it is cooked, using a skewer.
+Place in the oven for 1 hour to 1 hour 5 minutes, check to see if it is cooked, using a skewer.
 Every oven varies, so keep an eye on your cake!

 7. Have a cup of tea!